Modality Alignment across Trees on Heterogeneous Hyperbolic Manifolds: Introduction

 To address the first challenge, we propose a semantic-aware framework that leverages textual cues to construct hierarchical visual features with coarse-to-fine semantics.
 Intermediate-layer tokens are projected into the final layer to enhance discriminative power.
 Next, we introduce a cross-attention module in which textual features at each hierarchy serve as queries and class tokens from different layers act as keys and values to produce hierarchy-specific visual features.
 The obtained visual features, paired with their textual counterparts, form symmetric textual–visual feature trees.

 To address the second challenge, we introduce a heterogeneous manifold alignment algorithm.
-Hyperbolic manifolds, with their negative curvature, are capable of naturally modeling hierarchical structures of data~\citep{NIPS2017_59dfa2df,gao2022curvature}.
-To capture the geometric differences between textual and visual modalities, we embed each modality into an individual hyperbolic manifold with learnable curvature, allowing the feature trees to adapt to their intrinsic geometry.
+Hyperbolic manifolds, with their negative curvature, naturally model data hierarchies~\citep{NIPS2017_59dfa2df,gao2022curvature}.
+To capture geometric differences between textual and visual modalities, we embed each modality into an individual hyperbolic manifold with learnable curvature, allowing the feature trees to adapt to their intrinsic geometry.
 To align the two trees on heterogeneous hyperbolic manifolds, we explore an intermediate manifold close to both textual and visual manifolds.
-Specifically, we model data on each hyperbolic manifold as a wrapped normal distribution~\citep{nagano2019wrapped,gao2022hyperbolic} and develop the KL divergence between distributions to measure manifold distance.
+Specifically, we model data on each hyperbolic manifold as a wrapped normal distribution~\citep{nagano2019wrapped,gao2022hyperbolic} and develop the KL divergence to measure manifold distance.
 By minimizing the derived distance between the intermediate manifold and textual and visual manifolds, we obtain the optimal intermediate manifold and prove its existence and uniqueness.
 We then use hyperbolic cones on the intermediate manifold to align cross-modal tree features while imposing geometric constraints on the visual and textual trees.
 Curvatures are optimized efficiently using the implicit function theorem \citep{lorraine2020optimizing} for curvature gradients.

-We evaluate our approach on the taxonomic open-set (TOS) classification task~\citep{wu2024protect}, where a classifier predicts labels across multiple semantic levels.
-Experiments are conducted under four settings: few-shot, base-to-base, base-to-novel, and base-to-whole on four image datasets.
+We evaluate our approach on the taxonomic open-set (TOS) classification task~\citep{wu2024protect} using four image datasets under four settings: few-shot, base-to-base, base-to-novel, and base-to-whole.
 We use three evaluation metrics~\citep{wu2024protect}: Leaf Accuracy (LA), Hierarchical Consistent Accuracy (HCA), and Mean Treecut Accuracy (MTA).
 Our method consistently surpasses all baselines across datasets and settings, showing clear advantages in modality alignment.
-In particular, concerning HCA, our method achieves up to an improvement of 7.72\% in the 1-shot setting and 28.83\% in the 16-shot setting, highlighting its effectiveness.
+Specifically, for HCA, our method improves by up to 7.72\% (1-shot) and 28.83\% (16-shot), highlighting its effectiveness.
 Moreover, visualizations confirm that the extracted image-feature trees capture hierarchical semantics, while ablation studies validate the contribution of the heterogeneous manifold alignment algorithm.
-Our contributions can be summarized as: \begin{itemize}[leftmargin=*]
+Our contributions can be summarized as: